-Do not jump immediately from Problem to Solution when Data Storytelling.
+Do not jump from Problem to Solution when Data Storytelling.

 Ask yourself, "Why does the problem exist?"
-And that precisely is your insight/ unexpected realisation of the Data Story.
+And that precisely, is your insight/unexpected of the Data Story.

-Lesson 11: I am Data and I can Lie
+I am Data and I can Lie

-My recent work with market research specialists and data analysts has led to a conclusion, that there is a particular skill that contributes to you being able to analyse data really well.
+My recent work with market research specialists and data analysts has led to a conclusion, which is, there is a particular skill that contributes to you being able to analyse data really well.